-Supporting groups in harnessing their collective knowledge, Cultivate! facilitates strategy meetings, conferences and learning processes.
+Supporting groups in harnessing their collective knowledge, Cultivate! designs and facilitates strategy meetings, conferences and learning processes.
 We use and re-interpret interactive tools and methodologies, drawing from approaches such as storytelling, open space, appreciative inquiry, embodied learning, World Café, Theory U, sociocracy and mediation.
 The group´s goal, and the context, composition and resources of the group guide the process, and we design activities that stimulate creativity.
 We believe that having fun is the best way to generate ideas and to explore new ways of thinking and doing.
 Our facilitators can work in English, Spanish, Portuguese and Dutch.

 What others say about us: